 - 8. Pass the dosage calculations test with a score of 90% or higher (good for two years). - 9.
 Submit completed application packet by posted deadline. - 10.
 Submit official college transcript(s) showing completion of prerequisite courses.
 Applicants will be ranked and selected based on the following criteria - a.
 Cumulative GPA in prerequisite courses - b.
-Admission HESI A2 scores of 75 or greater will be considered first for admission - c.
+Admission standardized exam scores must meet or exceed the benchmark score to be considered first for admission - c.
 Weighted score based on first or second grade in science - d.
 Completion of non-nursing core curriculum - 11.
 Provide proof of health requirements no later than the designated date: - a.
 Receive immunizations mandated by the Texas Department of State Health Services for health care workers.
 Note: Hepatitis B series must be completed by the first clinical day of the first semester.
-This series requires 6 months to complete. - 12.
-Provide proof of a current 2-year American Heart Association (AHA) Basic Life Support (BLS) Cardio Pulmonary Resuscitation (CPR) card. - 13.
+This series requires 6 months to complete.

+- 12. Provide proof of a current 2-year American Heart Association (AHA) Basic Life Support (BLS) Cardio Pulmonary Resuscitation (CPR) card. - 13.
 Applicants will be notified of "conditional" acceptance decisions via college email. - 14.
 A random drug screen will be required and must be negative to continue in the Nursing Program. - 15.
 To complete the equivalent of two calendar years, students must pay to have credit by experience courses added to transcript.